What is it?

 What about my GP -

-Unless your medical insurance requires a GP referral you do not need to see your GP before visiting a chiropractor.
+Unless your medical insurance requires a GP referral you do not need to see your GP before coming here.
 Virtually all GPs will be quite happy for you to choose to have chiropractic treatment.
 However, despite both The General Practitioners Committee and the National Institute for Clinical Excellence (NICE) recommending chiropractic for low back pain not all GPs know enough about our profession to suggest it to you.
 There is also substantial research evidence supporting the use of chiropractic for neck pain, whiplash injuries, headaches, migraines, shoulder pain, hip and knee arthritis, and more.

 We like to send your GP a letter outlining your reason for seeking our help and how we have got on.
 However, we will not do so unless you give your written consent.